Welcome to the Scripps Orbit and Permanent Array Center

 Researching, analyzing and archiving high-precision geodetic and seismic data for the study of earthquake and tsunami hazards, tectonic plate motion, crustal deformation and structural monitoring

-The Scripps Orbit and Permanent Array Center (SOPAC) has served a large community of users, starting in 1991, with a focus on the analysis and archiving of precise GPS data/metadata and data products.
+Scripps Institution of Oceanography's Orbit and Permanent Array Center (SOPAC) has served a large community of users, starting in 1991, with a focus on the analysis and archiving of precise GPS data/metadata and data products.
 Today, SOPAC also refers to our research group, using geodetic and seismic data for a wide range of projects in geodesy, geophysics, surveying and engineering.

 Currently, SOPAC provides several community services: